Mike Mihelich, Forest Watch Coordinator

 He has been active in bat conservation efforts in the area for many years, assisting federal and state agencies and private conservation groups such as The Nature Conservancy.
 Efforts have included surveying abandoned mines to determine if they should be gated to eliminate disturbance, moving colonies from dwellings to nearby alternate roost sites, erecting bat houses at suitable locations and educating people about bats.

-Ed is also currently President of the Coeur d’Alene chapter of the National Audubon Society and works actively with birds of prey as a federally licensed raptor rehabilitator.
+Ed is a past President of the Coeur d’Alene chapter of the National Audubon Society and works actively with birds of prey as a federally licensed raptor rehabilitator.
 He and his wife are members of several conservation-based organizations.

 Jim and his wife Debbie moved from Alaska to Coeur d’Alene in 1977.
 They, along with their children Alan and Anna, have enjoyed countless hours camping, hiking, boating, and exploring North Idaho’s forests and waterways.